 Part passacaglia, part funeral march, its mood is of heart-rendering grief.

-The quartet's passacaglia refers to that in the Eighth Symphony.
+go site The quartet's passacaglia refers to that in the Eighth Symphony.
 The unerring repetitions of the passacaglia became for Shostakovich a magnificent device for producing slow movements full of power and seemingly unstoppable, ponderous momentum.
 They occur frequently in his compositions between and the Eighth Symphony , the Second Quartet and the Second Piano Trio both in , the Third Quartet , and perhaps the most powerful of them all used with devastating effect in the First Violin Concerto He was also to use the passacaglia in two later quartets, the Sixth and the Tenth The C natural on the cello at the end of the fourth movement leads attacca into the fifth and final movement.

 This is a kaleidoscope of wistful, mocking, melancholic and tragic hues.
 A mournful melody becomes gradually agitated with tones that foretell the last movement of the Fourth Quartet.
 The tension gradually mounts, with instruments playing ostinato until the passacaglia theme, oozing with emotional pathos, is suddenly reintroduced.
 After that the music finally fades into a peaceful, if painful, conclusion far removed from the innocence with which the quartet began.